 Answer: Why does God allow earthquakes, tornados, hurricanes, tsunamis, typhoons, cyclones, mudslides, wildfires, and other natural disasters?
-Tragedies cause many people to question God’s goodness.
+Tragedies like the 2023 earthquake in Turkey and Syria cause many people to question God’s goodness.
 It is distressing that natural disasters are often termed “acts of God” while no “credit” is given to God for years, decades, or even centuries of peaceful weather.
 God created the whole universe and the laws of nature (Genesis 1:1).
 Most natural disasters are a result of these laws at work.
 Hurricanes, typhoons, and tornados are the results of divergent weather patterns colliding.
 Earthquakes are the result of the earth’s plate structure shifting.
 A tsunami is caused by an underwater earthquake.

 The Bible proclaims that Jesus Christ holds all of nature together (Colossians 1:16-17).
 Could God prevent natural disasters?
 Absolutely!
 Does God sometimes influence the weather?
 Yes, as we see in Deuteronomy 11:17 and James 5:17.
 Numbers 16:30-34 shows us that God sometimes causes natural disasters as a judgment against sin.
 The book of Revelation describes many events which could definitely be described as natural disasters (Revelation chapters 6, 8, and 16).
 Is every natural disaster a punishment from God?
 Absolutely not.